sighjs/sigh/README.md

 ```

 ## concat
 The concat plugin concatenates all resources together into one file.
-The files are ordered by the tree index of the stream operator that produced them.
+The order in which the files are concatenated corresponds to the depth-first index within the tree of the plugin that produced the original source content of that file.

 ```javascript
 pipelines['js'] = [